Evo Morales: Childhood, education, and military service: 1959–1978

-Morales was born in the small rural village of Isallawi in Orinoca Canton, part of western Bolivia's Oruro Department, on 26 October 1959, to an Aymara family.
+Morales was born to an Aymara family in the village of Isallawi in Orinoca Canton, Oruro Department, on 26 October 1959.
 One of seven children born to Dionisio Morales Choque and his wife María Ayma Mamani, only he and two siblings, Esther and Hugo, survived past childhood.
 His mother almost died from a postpartum haemorrhage following his birth.
-In keeping with Aymara custom, his father buried the placenta produced after his birth in a place specially chosen for the occasion.
-His childhood home was a traditional adobe house, and he grew up speaking the Aymara language, although later commentators would remark that by the time he had become president he was no longer an entirely fluent speaker.
+His childhood home was a traditional adobe house, and he grew up speaking Aymara, although by his presidency was no longer fluent.

-Aymara in traditional dress (left); Lake Poopó was the dominant geographical feature around Morales's home village of Isallawi (right).
+Lake Poopó was the dominant geographical feature around Morales's home village of Isallawi.

-Morales' family were farmers; from an early age, he helped them to plant and harvest crops and guard their herd of llamas and sheep, taking a homemade soccer ball to amuse himself.
-As a toddler, he briefly attended Orinoca's preparatory school, and at five began schooling at the single-room primary school in Isallawi.
-Aged 6, he spent six months in northern Argentina with his sister and father.
-There, Dionisio harvested sugar cane while Evo sold ice cream and briefly attended a Spanish-language school.
-As a child, he regularly traveled on foot to Arani province in Cochabamba with his father and their llamas, a journey lasting up to two weeks, in order to exchange salt and potatoes for maize and coca.
-A big fan of soccer, at age 13 he organized a community soccer team with himself as team captain.
-Within two years, he was elected training coach for the whole region, and thus gained early experience in leadership.
+Morales' family were farmers and from an early age he helped raise crops and guard their llamas and sheep.
+Aged 5, he joined the single-room primary school in Isallawi.
+At age 6, he spent six months in northern Argentina with his sister and father, where he briefly attended a Spanish-language school.
+As a child, he regularly traveled two weeks on foot to Arani province, Cochabamba with his father to exchange salt and potatoes for maize and coca.
+Aged 13, he organized a community soccer team with himself as team captain.
+Within two years, he was elected training coach for the region.